Course Listings

 CMSC 412 | 3 Credits

-Course Desc: Prerequisite: CMIS 310 or CMSC 311.
+Course Desc: Prerequisite: CMSC 310 (or CMIS 310) and CMSC 315.
 A study of the fundamental principles underlying modern operating systems.
 The objective is to design and implement a small-scale operating system and design a virtual memory management system.
 Discussion covers the essential components of a typical operating system and the interactions among them.
 Topics also include methods of managing processes and resources in computer systems.
 A programming project that implements part of an operating system is required.

 Distributed Database Systems